45an/Team-Koala---Bank-Application/README.md

  ## 📑 BankUser Class

     The BankUser class represents a user of a banking application.

     It contains properties for the user's ID, first name, last name, and PIN code.

-Additionally, it includes a read-only fullName property that returns the user's full name by concatenating their first and last names.
+    Additionally, it includes a read-only fullName property that returns

+    the user's full name by concatenating their first and last names.

       Properties

+     - id:
+     - Type: int
-     - id: An integer representing the user's ID.
+      Description: An integer representing the user's ID.

+     - first_name
+     - Type: string
-     - first_name: A string representing the user's first name.
+      Description: A string representing the user's first name.
+     - last_name
+     - Type: string

-     - last_name: A string representing the user's last name.
+      Description: A string representing the user's last name.

+     - pin_code
+     - Type: string
-     - pin_code: A string representing the user's PIN code.
+      Description:  A string representing the user's PIN code.

+  ## 📑 BankAccounts class:

-  ## 📑 The BankAccounts class represents a bank account with the following properties:
+     The BankAccounts class is responsible for representing bank accounts for bank customers.
+     It contains properties that store information about a bank account such as user_id, id, name, balance, interest_rate, currency_name, currency_exchange_rate, and currency_id.

+     Properties

+      - user_id
+      - Type: int
-     user_id - An integer representing the ID of the user associated with the bank account.
+       Description: An integer representing the ID of the user associated with the bank account.

+     - id
+     - Type: int
-     id - An integer representing the ID of the bank account.
+      Description: An integer representing the ID of the bank account.

+     - name
+     - Type: string
-     name - A string representing the name of the bank account.
+      Description: A string representing the name of the bank account.

+     - balance
+     - Type: decimal
-     balance - A decimal representing the current balance of the bank account.
+      Description:A decimal representing the current balance of the bank account.

+     - interest_rate
+     - Type: double
-     interest_rate - A double representing the interest rate associated with the bank account.
+      Description: A double representing the interest rate associated with the bank account.

+     - currency_name
+     - Type: string
-     currency_name - A string representing the name of the currency associated with the bank account.
+      Description: A string representing the name of the currency associated with the bank account.

+     - currency_exchange_rate
+     - Type: double
-     currency_exchange_rate - A double representing the exchange rate associated with the currency of the bank account.
+      Description:  A double representing the exchange rate associated with the currency of the bank account.

+     - currency_id
+     - Type: int
-     currency_id - An integer representing the ID of the currency associated with the bank account.
+      Description: An integer representing the ID of the currency associated with the bank account.

-     This class can be used to represent the user's bank account in a banking application.

   ## 📑 TransactionsModel
    ```sh